Take this opportunity to learn about the Canadian province of Ontario.

 In many ways, however, Toronto remains very unique in its own right.
 Often referred to as a “global city”, Toronto is home to one of the most diverse populations in the world.
 Over half of the city’s population are considered visible minorities.
 Throughout the city one can find neighbourhoods featuring pockets of immigrants from any corner of the world, from Greektown to Little Italy, and from Chinatown to Little Portugal and Koreatown.

 A major appeal of Toronto for immigrants remains the economic opportunities for working in Canada.
-As Canada’s largest city and the fourth-largest in North America, the city is home to an advanced economy that has opportunities in nearly every industry and field.
-Toronto receives the highest number of immigrants of any city in Canada each year, the result of which is that the city has the second-highest percentage of foreign-born residents in the world, second only to Miami, Florida.
+As Canada’s largest city, Toronto is home to an advanced economy that has opportunities in nearly every industry and field.
+Toronto receives the highest number of immigrants of any city in Canada each year, the result of which is that the city has one of the highest percentages of foreign-born residents in the world.
 This diversity, along with high standards of living, has helped the city to earn praise and recognition on the world stage.

 As the seat of the federal government, the public sector accounts for a great deal of employment in Ottawa.
 With the government located in the region, many national and multinational companies that work closely with government or the public sector also choose to locate major offices in Ottawa.
 The city is also home to a large and growing high-tech sector, which helps account for Ottawa having the highest concentration of PhD recipients in Canada.
 Ottawa is also home to two major universities, the University of Ottawa and Carleton University.